 ONE OF THE MOST FAMOUS PRIVATE CASE COLLECTIONS IN THE WORLD

-The fifth part of Gale’s Archives of Sexuality and Gender series, L’Enfer de la Bibilothèque nationale de France, provides access to one of the most storied and sought-after private case collections in the world.
+The fifth installment of Gale’s Archives of Sexuality and Gender series, which is a Platinum Award winner at the 2023 Modern Library Awards, L’Enfer de la Bibliothèque Nationale de France, provides access to one of the most-storied and sought-after private case collections in the world.
 The name alone invokes visions of damnation and moral ruin.
 L’Enfer (which translates as “Hell” or “Inferno”) refers to the shelf mark given to the collection which was created in the 1830s to protect and isolate works that were considered contrary to the morals of the time.
-As with other private cases, the entire collection was kept in a locked section of the library because of the erotic or pornographic character of the works, as well as their rarity and value.
+As with other private cases, the entire collection was kept in a locked section of the library because of the erotic or pornographic character of the works as well as their rarity and value.

 Documents will mainly be in French, with some titles in English, German, Spanish, and a smattering of other languages.